 I had a lot of qualitative information, lots of quotes, and people really felt a part of it.
 So by the time it came to me actually running a strategic forum around, what we’re doing with all of this data, I had spoken to hundreds of people.

 About two years before this experience, I started to get restless.
 I didn't know what I wanted to do.
 I just knew that I wanted to do more in the space of community and humanitarian work.
 I'd been in corporate agendas for close to 25 years.
-I had cultivated a sense of community within corporate that I felt like I had become institutionalised.
+While, I had cultivated a sense of community within corporate, I felt like I had become institutionalised.

 I registered a business name called Dynamic Exchange.
-I loved the words dynamic exchange because I'd read a Deepak Chopra book that speaks to the reciprocal energy that exists within us, between us, humanity and the universe. and I thought I loved dynamic exchange.
+I loved the words dynamic exchange because I'd read a Deepak Chopra book that speaks to the reciprocal energy that exists within us, between us, humanity and the universe.
 I put all my faith that as opportunities or situations emerge, I would recognise this feels like the energy of dynamic exchange.
-We're goingnna go that way.
+We're going to go that way.
 That’s when I received the invite from the elders.

 I said a parenting program isn't going to cut it.
 It was interesting how Whole of Community change evolved because I didn't know what I was doing there, let alone creating a program.
 If I did, I would have come in with an agenda.
 So thank goodness, I had no idea what I was doing there.
 I intuitively included service providers, councillors, and federal state government; everybody was invited.

 I started to talk to the younger members of the group; I felt, you know, we really need something for 18 to 35-year-olds around Leadership.
-I developed a program with them to really understand some of those limiting beliefs that were holding them back.
-A cohort came together on a three-day intensive Leadership Program. where everybody came together.
-The beauty of that is that on day three of the programme, the community leaders had created a party for them back in their community; literally, a red carpet was laid out.
+I developed a program with them to really understand some of those limiting beliefs holding them back.
+A cohort came together on a three-day intensive Leadership Program.
+The beauty of that is that on day three of the program, the community leaders had created a party for them back in their community; literally, a red carpet was laid out.
 They had laid the tables with white linen, and the younger kids brought their food to the table while others had to line up.
 They were given beautiful treatment in recognition of the leadership sessions that they had undertaken.
-Subsequently, l was invited to other communities, where further programs emerged..
-Together with community members, I created Parenting programs, ‘women of worth’ ‘men of worth’ as well as coaching programs for students, their parents and educators.
+Subsequently, l was invited to other communities, where further programs emerged.
+Together with community members, I created Parenting programs, ‘women of worth’, ‘men of worth’ as well as coaching programs for students, their parents and educators.

 We focused our attention from problem to possibility, I didn't ask about domestic violence or truancy at school or court appearances - I didn't engage in any of that conversation.
 We had badges made up, “Drop the rock and feel the ripple effect”, and people all over the community were wearing these badges.
 The ripple effect became a metaphor for transformation, and people were talking about it.
 When I presented the findings to the council of elders, the mayor and the local Aboriginal Council, they shared with me that the safe house, which had housed up to 12 children at a time, was empty.